ChemeketaCS/csweb/content/courses/cs161/202030/week10.md

 ### Final prep

-The final exam will be taken in a similar manner to the midterm.
+The final exam will be a similar format to the midterm.
+There is a practice final available in elearn.
-This term's final will be different than previous term's finals, so the class files final prep material does not correspond perfectly to the material that you will encounter.
-In particular, there will not be a question about image manipulation related to PhotoChop.
-However, that practice final might still be a good way to study the other material.

 ## Extra Info